 Jacobson & Jacobson along with Gomez have given us terminology and historical context to help us sharpen our observations.
 The bold words there will help us bring clarity to our theorizing, especially as we outline our thoughts with a signifying chart.

-But in terms of our data, we are going to look at three case studies.
+But in terms of our data, we are going to look at four case studies.

 Use your signifying charts to outline the history of each of these moments (Gomez).
 Take notice of what you observe in your study (Myhre/Jacobson & Jacobson).
 What results, anthropologically speaking, to the cultures presented as a result of this engagement?
 And what does this teach you about how culture works?